Our Approach to Diagnosis

 - A pregnant woman gets tested because other family members have a disease that can be passed on from parent to child

-Our Prenatal Diagnosis and Treatment Program can help your family and obstetrician get ready for your baby’s birth and plan treatment.
+Our Fetal Care and Treatment Center can help your family and obstetrician get ready for your baby’s birth and plan treatment.

 If you would like an appointment, ask your child’s primary care provider to refer you.